BBBBBBBrandon/BBBBBBBrandon_9103_tut9/README.md

 # Imaging technique
 1. Identify an imaging technique that you find inspiring for your assignment.
 This could be from an artwork, a design project, a film clip, or a movie.

-    - Weighted Voroni stippling & Image to ASCII & Geometric shaping
+    - Weighted Voroni stippling
+    - Image to ASCII
+    - Geometric shaping

 # Aspect incorporated and beneficial to our project
 2. Write a maximum of 100 words discussing which aspect of the example you'd like to incorporate into your project and why you believe it's a beneficial technique considering the assignment requirements.

+    - I am a big fan of The Matrix, I am also interested in the effect of decoding and encoding (image to ASCII)in the transformation process during the fight.
+I hoe to add animated effect during the coding process.
+The second imaging technique is more abstract which it would be my preferences to represent absract elements of the assignments.
+In addition, I like the physics principle of "dots make the line" and i was also inspired by the generative portrait which reminds me of the theme of futuristic and unrealistic.
+The third inspiration that i considered is the geometric shaping.
+It provides me connection between the previous example and my ecpected theme of the final assignment.
+I tend try the best to use these technique to represent one of the artwork (the last two pieces), they were fined by distinct lines, simple/flat partitions, and structural design and some of the complex layers that are challenging.

 # screenshots and images
 3. Include at least 2 high-quality screenshots or images to illustrate your chosen example.

 - # Images